PartMan7/Three-Island/README.md

 You can install the extension from addons.mozilla.org at https://addons.mozilla.org/en-US/firefox/addon/three-island/.
 After installing, make sure the extension is enabled by clicking the icon on the toolbar (which should look like [this](https://media.discordapp.net/attachments/762324232948023316/1103968241832960092/image.png)), and refresh the page!

 ### Firefox Extension (preview)
 You can also test out upcoming versions (if they exist)!
 Download the `dist/firefox/three_island-latest.xpi` file to your device, open Firefox, visit the Debugging page (about:debugging) (Firefox-only), click `This Firefox`, and hit `Load Temporary Add-on`.
-Here, select the XPI file you just downloaded, and voíla!
+Here, select the XPI file you just downloaded, and voilà!
 The extension should be running in this session.

 ### Chrome Web Store Extension
 You can install the extension from the Chrome Web Store at https://chrome.google.com/webstore/detail/three-island/glhggmffomgbggeobkijjhojkjopfpho.
 After installing, make sure the extension is enabled by clicking the icon on the toolbar (which should look like [this](https://media.discordapp.net/attachments/762324232948023316/1103968241832960092/image.png)), and refresh the page!